Optimized variance estimation under interference and complex experimental designs: The Variance and Variance Bounds

-The first two terms are the population variances of the two potential outcomes, and the third term is their covariance.
-It is the covariance that is not estimable.
-Neyman's solution was to use the Cauchy--Schwartz inequality followed by the AM-GM inequality on $\rho$ to obtain the upper bound

-This upper bound can be estimated by the corresponding sample variances. \citet{Imbens2015Causal} provide a more thorough treatment of this variance estimator.
+We can use the formalization of the variance estimation problem described in this section to understand existing variance estimators.
+Our first example is the variance estimator described by \citet{Neyman1923Application}.
+In the setting of complete randomization with two equally sized treatment groups, Neyman showed that the variance of the difference-in-means estimator is $\Var{\est} = \paren{ \sigma^2_1 + \sigma^2_0 + 2 \rho } / \paren{n - 1}$, where $\sigma^2_1$ and $\sigma^2_0$ are the population variances of the potential outcomes under treatment and control, respectively, among all units in the experiment, and $\rho$ is the covariance between the two potential outcomes.
+The covariance is not estimable and must be bounded.
+Neyman's solution was to use the Cauchy--Schwartz inequality followed by the AM-GM inequality on $\rho$ to obtain the upper bound $\Var{\est} \leq 2 \paren{ \sigma^2_1 + \sigma^2_0 } / \paren{n - 1}$.
+This upper bound can be estimated by the sample variances corresponding to $\sigma^2_1$ and $\sigma^2_0$.

 The Neyman bound can be rewritten in our framework.
-Using the linear coefficients corresponding to the difference-in-means estimator, as discussed in Section~\ref{sec:linear-estimators}, the variance of the estimator can be written $\Var{\est} = n^{-2} \parav^\tran \varM \parav$, where the covariance matrix of the linear coefficient vector is
+As above, the variance of the estimator can be written $n^{-2} \parav^\tran \varM \parav$, where the covariance matrix is

 and the potential outcome vector is $\parav = \paren[\big]{\y{1}{1}, \dotsc, \y{n}{1}, \y{1}{0}, \dotsc, \y{n}{0}}$.